almehady/trivia_api_git/README.md

-# Build a RESTful API for a trivia game.
-Deploy REACT front-end, test using Python unittest and complete full documentation
+# A RESTful API for a trivia game.

-Second piece of coursework in the [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004): API Development and Documentation
+## Deploy the REACT front-end, test using Python unittest and complete full documentation, including API

 Goal: Build a RESTful API and ensure that it connects and responds successfully to the REACT front-end.
 Test the API using Python Unittest and fully document the API in the project readme file.

 Tasks Completed:
 1. Build RESTful API using Python, Flask & SQLAlchemy.
 API contains GET, POST, PATCH and DELETE endpoints and is complete with appropriate error handlers.
 2. Build test script using unittest.
 Deploy a test database and ensure all endpoints and error handlers are behaving as expected.
-3. Complete full documentation of the API and post on the repo's readme.
+3. Complete full documentation of the API and post on the repo's README.
 4. Deploy REACT front-end and test the web application works as expected.

 API Documentation: